fpsvogel/reading/doc/csv-format.md

 ## Preliminaries: how to edit a CSV file pleasantly

 - I highly recommend the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) for VS Code.
-It's perfect for editing CSV files with potentially long columns, as your reading log is likely to have.
+It's perfect for editing CSV files with long columns, as your reading log is likely to have.
-- Entering a row is much less cumbersome if you set up keyboard shortcuts for a row template and for today's date.
+- A row template shortcut makes entering a row less cumbersome.
 I use [a Ruby script](https://github.com/fpsvogel/reading/blob/main/doc/ruby_reading_csv_row_shortcut.rb) for which I've set up a keyboard shortcut.
 [Here's an AutoHotkey script](https://github.com/fpsvogel/reading/blob/main/doc/autohotkey-reading-row-shortcut.ahk) that does the same thing.
 - To edit your reading log on mobile devices, you can save the CSV file in the cloud and use a cloud-syncing text editor mobile app.
 I use the Android app [Simple Text](https://play.google.com/store/apps/details?id=simple.text.dropbox), which syncs to Dropbox.

 ## A minimal reading log